zulip/zulip/docs/documentation/user.md

 * Since raw HTML is supported in Markdown, you can include arbitrary HTML/CSS in your documentation as needed.
-* Code blocks allow you to highlight syntax, similar to Zulip's own markdown.
+* Code blocks allow you to highlight syntax, similar to Zulip's own Markdown.
 * Anchor tags can be used to link to headers in other documents.
 * [Images](#images) of Zulip UI can be added to documentation.
 * Inline [icons](#icons) used to refer to features in the Zulip UI.